 SME’s with a dedicated Credit Manager have been frantically assessing their potential exposure risks and understanding the introduction of the Personal Property Securities Register (PPSR).
 Couple this with a good management structure, having their debtors book insured, an adequate line of credit readily available and a willingness to place customers on “stop credit” have made some companies somewhat immune to insolvencies effecting them.

-Slater Byrne Recoveries Pty Ltd (a national debt collection and credit management firm) has noticed a dramatic spike of enquiries from those SME’s who are not fortunate enough to have all the safeguards in place.
+Slater Byrne Recoveries Pty Ltd (a national debt collection and credit management firm with offices in Sydney, Melbourne, and Brisbane) has noticed a dramatic spike of enquiries from those SME’s who are not fortunate enough to have all the safeguards in place.
 Once a consultation on a particular debt recovery matter has taken place, the advice and findings are all too familiar.

 - Renew and review of credit applications and clients need to understand what is in their terms of trade